 When I turned 15 I became an instructor for Bismarck Parks and Recreation, teaching outdoor lessons as well as indoor lessons.
 When I was 17 years old Bismarck introduced the USTA’s “Rally Ball” program and I was fortunate to be one of the 1st instructors to help with it.
 At age 18 I took part in my first USPTR (United States Professional Tennis Registry) Certification workshop.

-Currently I am one of only 48 teaching professionals in the world to hold the Professional rating in all three of the PTR’s certification branches; Adult Developement, Junior Development, and Performance.
-I begin work this fall on my Master Of Tennis certification or MOT.
-I was elected PTR’s North Dakota Member of the Year in 2009 and am currently a National Tester for PTR representing USTA Northern Section.
+Currently I hold the Professional rating in all three of the PTR’s certification branches; Adult Developement, Junior Development (also 11-17), and Performance.
+I am currently enrolled in the Master Of Tennis (MOT) Junior Development program with PTR.
+I was elected PTR’s North Dakota Member of the Year in 2009 and am currently a Certification Tester for PTR representing USTA Northern Section.

 In 2003 and 2004 I took a break from Bismarck Parks and Rec to help coach the Bismarck High Boys Tennis team.
 I returned to Parks and Rec in August of 2006 to teach at Capital Racquet and Fitness Center as the Assistant Teaching Pro until March of 2009.

-In 2007 I was elected to the BMTA (Bismarck-Mandan Tennis Association) board and have been serving on the board of directors ever since.
-My duties on the board include running and organizing all of Bismarck’s summer USTA sanctioned tournaments as well as help in the planning of community outreach programs.
+In 2007 I was elected to the BMTA (Bismarck-Mandan Tennis Association) board and served there until 2012.
+My duties on the board included running and organizing all of Bismarck’s summer USTA sanctioned tournaments as well as help in the planning of community outreach programs.

 Also in 2007 I became a Clinician for the USTA’s Northern Section (MN, ND, SD, and part of WS), where I was able to travel to cities around the section to help with grass roots programming, after school functions, clinics, tennis block parties, etc. While working for the USTA I was able to attend many of their workshops and training seminars, which was great experience for me.

 In late 2007 I was a founding member of the North Dakota Tennis Association, a state wide organization designed to better connect communities and organizations throughout the state.
-The largest focus of the NDTA right now is their “Players’ Circuit”, a state wide circuit of tournaments for juniors.
-I am the current Player’s Circuit Director as well as the NDTA’s Vice President.
+One of the largest focuses of the NDTA is their “Players’ Circuit”, a state wide circuit of tournaments for juniors.
+I served as the Player’s Circuit Director as well as the NDTA’s Vice President until 2011.

-If you should have any questions concerning myself or my experiences, please feel free to contact me via e-mail (email@example.com) or phone (701-214-1541).
+If you should have any questions concerning myself or my experiences, please feel free to contact me via e-mail at firstname.lastname@example.org or by phone 701-214-1541.